wangxlab/TAA-burden/readme.md

 load("Data/Tumor.exp.rda")
 ```

 Load sample information for GTEX normal tissue samples.
 The dataset only included expression data of known and putative TAAs.
-Please replace this data with the full GTEX bulk normal tissue TPM gene expression dataset following the above normalization and batch effect correction with the tumor dataset.
+Please replace this data with the GTEX bulk normal tissue TPM gene expression dataset following the above normalization and batch effect correction with the tumor dataset.
+Pleaese only use the 13280 somatic non-Immunoprivileged tissue samples included in the GTEX expression data provided in GTEX_Normal.exp.rda.
 GTEX data download link: https://gtexportal.org/home/downloads/adult-gtex/bulk_tissue_expression

 ```r